As deaths rise, Russian doctors despair at low vaccine rate

 “Patients who survive after a grave course of illness tell us when they are discharged, ‘Doctor, you were right and I will tell everyone that it’s necessary to get the vaccine,'” she said.

-Authorities also have raised pressure on medical workers, teachers and public servants to get vaccinated, but the pace has stayed sluggish.
-Putin has underlined the importance of vaccinations, has emphasized that it should be voluntary.
+Authorities also have raised the pressure on medical workers, teachers and public servants to get vaccinated, but the pace has stayed sluggish.
+Putin has underlined the importance of vaccinations but has emphasized that it should be voluntary.

-Kremlin spokesman Dmitry Peskov admitted that while the government has done everything to make vaccinations easily available, it should have been more proactive in encourage it.
+Kremlin spokesman Dmitry Peskov admitted that while the government has done everything to make vaccinations easily available, it should have been more proactive in encouraging them.

 “Obviously, more should have been done to explain the lack of alternative to vaccination,” Peskov told reporters.

-Authorities have set up vaccination sites in shopping malls and other facilities at clinics where shots are offered without any advance booking and lines.
-They also have used lotteries, bonuses and other incentives to get vaccinated, without much success.
+Authorities have set up vaccination sites in shopping malls and other facilities at clinics where shots are offered without any advance booking.
+They also have used lotteries, bonuses and other incentives to encourage people to get vaccinated, without much success.

-While resisting a nationwide lockdown, the Kremlin empowered regional authorities across the country to decide on restrictions depending on their local situation.
+While resisting a nationwide lockdown, the Kremlin empowered regional authorities across the country to decide on local restrictions, depending on their situation.

 Golikova urged the regions to move quickly on using digital codes for access to public areas.

-The second-largest city of St. Petersburg joined others Monday in ordering digital codes to prove vaccination or recovery from infection for access to conferences and sports events beginning Nov.
+Russia’s second-largest city of St. Petersburg joined others Monday in ordering digital codes so people can prove their vaccination or their recovery from infection to access conferences and sports events beginning Nov.
 1. As of Nov.
 15, those codes will also be required at movies, theaters, museums and gyms, and on Dec.
 1, they will be mandatory at restaurants, cafes and some stores.

 The city reported the second-largest number of new infections after Moscow, where authorities so far have refrained from tightening restrictions despite the mounting caseload.
 Moscow this week moved to tighten mask mandates on public transportation.